angular/angular/adev/src/content/kitchen-sink.md

 Style alerts starting on a new line in Markdown using the format `SEVERITY_LEVEL` + `:` + `ALERT_TEXT`.

-Note: Use Note for ancillary/additional information that's not _essential_ to the main text.
+NOTE: Use Note for ancillary/additional information that's not _essential_ to the main text.

-Tip: Use Tip to call out a specific task/action users can perform, or a fact that plays directly into a task/action.
+TIP: Use Tip to call out a specific task/action users can perform, or a fact that plays directly into a task/action.

 TODO: Use TODO for incomplete documentation that you plan to expand soon.
 You can also assign the TODO, e.g. TODO(emmatwersky): Text.

 QUESTION: Use Question to pose a question to the reader, kind of like a mini-quiz that they should be able to answer.

-Summary: Use Summary to provide a two- or three-sentence synopsis of the page or section content, so readers can figure out whether this is the right place for them.
+SUMMARY: Use Summary to provide a two- or three-sentence synopsis of the page or section content, so readers can figure out whether this is the right place for them.

 TLDR: Use TL;DR (or TLDR) if you can provide the essential information about a page or section in a sentence or two.
 For example, TLDR: Rhubarb is a cat.